 From the research I have done on cursive, there is no developmental sequence for learning cursive lines like print pre-writing lines.
 The benefits of learning cursive first include all the start points being at the same starting point (this is for lowercase cursive) and also less trouble with letter reversals such as “d” and “b” in print.
-Each letter in cursive has it's own unique formation.
+Each letter in cursive has its own unique formation.

-I took some liberty with the lines and strokes for this printable and included some lines which may not be considered cursive pre-writing lines per say, but they do encourage fluid movement and also working on shapes and lines that have move curves than straight up and down lines.
+I took some liberty with the lines and strokes for this printable and included some lines which may not be considered cursive pre-writing lines per say, but they do encourage fluid movement and also working on shapes and lines that have more curves than straight up and down lines.

 Ways to Use Cursive Pre-Writing Lines Printables

-I left the design of these printables pretty straight forward and simple so that you can use various items with them, instead of just a pencil.
+I left the design of these printables pretty straightforward and simple so that you can use various items with them, instead of just a pencil.
 Remember children, under the age of 6 especially, benefit from various sensory experiences when it comes to letter formations, so don't feel like you can ONLY use a pencil with these printables.